casangi/casadocs/docs/api/casashell.rst

    ydatacolumn='data'
    plotms()

-Similar to the input as a function, the above invokation also calls the task with no arguments, and will thus use the global parameter values.
+Similar to the input as a function, the above invocation also calls the task with no arguments, and will thus use the global parameter values.

 Alternatively, one can use inp/go to manually execute a task using an interface format.
 For example, ::